linjungz/chat-with-your-doc/README.md

 # chat-with-your-doc

-`chat-with-your-doc` is a demonstration application that leverages the capabilities of Azure OpenAI ChatGPT/GPT-4 and LangChain to enable users to chat with their documents.
+`chat-with-your-doc` is a demonstration application that leverages the capabilities of ChatGPT/GPT-4 and LangChain to enable users to chat with their documents.
 This repository hosts the codebase, instructions, and resources needed to set up and run the application.

 ## Introduction

 The primary goal of this project is to simplify the interaction with documents and extract valuable information with using natural language.
-This project is built using LangChain and Azure OpenAI GPT-4/ChatGPT to deliver a smooth and natural conversational experience to the user.
+This project is built using LangChain and GPT-4/ChatGPT to deliver a smooth and natural conversational experience to the user, with support for both `Azure OpenAI Services` and `OpenAI`

 ![](static/web_ui.png)